-The success of product innovation is never measured by frequency – rather, it’s measured by impact.
-The impact of multilayer floors (MLF) can’t be overstated!
+The impact of multilayer floors (MLF) can’t be overstated.
 At its heart, an MLF product is just what it sounds like: a flooring material composed of layers.

 THE FOUR CORES

-WPC stands for Wood Plastic Core or Wood Composite Core.
+WPC stands for Wood Plastic Core (or Wood Composite Core - I know, it blows one of the letters.
+Odd business, this flooring industry).
 The core is made of wood or bamboo dust mixed with PVC.
-Unlike laminate’s core board, which swells when exposed to moisture, WPC’s wood plastic core is 100% waterproof and dimensionally stable.
-WPC is often referred to as the love child of laminate and vinyl; it highlights the best of both materials.
+Unlike laminate’s core board, which swells when exposed to moisture, WPC’s wood plastic core is 100% waterproof, and dimensionally stable.
+You could call WPC the love child of laminate and vinyl; it highlights the best of both materials.
 Click here to read more about WPC floors.

 What’s the Difference Between WPC and Advanced Rigid Core?